 PSHcE Intent Statement

-The overarching aim for PSHcE education is to provide pupils with:
+The overarching aim for PSHcE education at Mill Lane is to provide pupils with:

 - Accurate and relevant knowledge.

 - Opportunities to turn that knowledge into personal understanding.

 - Opportunities to explore, clarify and if necessary challenge, their own and others’ values, attitudes, beliefs, rights and responsibilities.

 - To create a culture of cultural tolerance and diversity.

 - The skills and strategies they need in order to live healthy, safe, fulfilling, responsible and balanced lives.

 - To inspire our children to aspire, through opening their eyes to opportunity and possibility.

 PSHcE education underpins the whole school curriculum at Mill Lane Primary School.
 We teach our PSHCE curriculum following our Long-term plan which incorporates objectives for British Values, E-safety, Well-Being, A Mind to be Kind (Values), LORIC (Leadership, Organisation, Resilience, Initiative, Communication) and RSE (Relationships and Sex Education).